MRBPatel/Human-Activity-Recognition-Application-using-Kivy-KivyMd-and-RNN-Model/README.md

 ## Contributing
-Contributions to this proje
+Contributions to this project are welcome!
-ct are welcome!
 If you have ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request.

-Feel free to make any necessary changes to this README file to suit your project's specific details and requirements.
-Good luck with your Human Activity Recognizer app!